UD-CISC320-S23/lesson-19-graph-applications/index.md

 import networkx as nx
 ```

-# Determining if there are enough pilots to fly every flight
+# Determining if there are enough pilots (Breadth First Search)

 **Informal Description**:
 The airport has a list of available pilots and a list of flights in need of a pilot.
 The problem is that each pilot has